lanaperisa/TensorToolbox.jl/README.md

 using TensorToolbox
 ```

-Define tensor as multidimensional arrays and calculate its norm:
+Define tensor as multidimensional array and calculate its norm:
 ```julia
 X=rand(4,3,2)
 vecnorm(X)